aver81/GenAI/Langchain/RAG-Chatbot/README.md

-# PDF Question Answering Assistant
+# PDF Question Answering Assistant using Langchain and LCEL

 A Streamlit + LangChain + Groq RAG App for Querying Any PDF